-- a.
-The expected annual total damage cost of these spills, and - b.
-The expected annual total cleanup cost of these spills, either at sea or when they hit the shoreline.
+(a) The expected annual total damage cost of these spills, and

+(b) The expected annual total cleanup cost of these spills, either at sea or when they hit the shoreline.

-As before, the analytical method for calculating $E{RCO}(TOT)$ is presented in Annex A. For the moment, let us assume that this cost can be computed.
-In Annex A we also comment on data availability for this approach.
+As before, the analytical method for calculating $E{RCO}(TOT)$ is presented in Annex A (it is very similar to the method for calculating E(TOT)).
+For the moment, let us assume that this cost can be computed.